 All in all, the series is getting a two thumbs up from me.
 It surely has gotten better the second series.

 (On another note, I read a couple of days back that they canceled the NatGeo/Disney 'The Right Stuff' series.
 And that's good.
 Because that one was really, awfully, astonishingly bad.
 That story originally was deeply rooted in realism and history but the writers took everything they could and enlarged it into a frankenstein's monster-like depiction of what really happened.
 And they kept the spaceflight action to an absolute minimum.
 In all episodes I saw I almost never saw a spacecraft or a jet.
 No 'top of the pyramid', no Yeager, no Beemans, no Pancho's, no airbases, almost no training for flights, nothing about the space effort, just talking men and women, in a setting like it was a suburban 1960s period series.
 Nothing more.
 Intrigues, competitive people, envy, stuff like in any soap opera.
 Tom Wolfe, who endorsed the seris before he died, will be finally stopping rotating in his grave.
 This was a disgrace for the book and the original film.
 And just to think what they could have made from it.
 The X-1, the X-2, the X-15, Neil's rising star, a better detailing of the Mercury flights, a better and honest depiction of what happened when Gus Grissom's hatch blew off, maybe even a little rehabilitation for Carpenter?
 Maybe taking it even further and do Gemini and Apollo?
-No, they decided to degrade it to an ordinary soap fight between two men who in real ife didn't fight like that at all.
-Good they cancelled it.)
+No, they decided to degrade it to an ordinary soap fight between two men who in real life didn't fight like that at all.
+Good they cancelled it.
+It was awful.)

 To be continued?